softwaremill/ox/README.md

 "com.softwaremill.ox" %% "kafka" % "0.0.10"
 ```

-`Source`s which read from a Kafka topic, and drains which publish to Kafka topics are available through the `KafkaSource`
+`Source`s which read from a Kafka topic, mapping stages and drains which publish to Kafka topics are available through
-and `KafkaDrain` objects.
-In all cases either a manually constructed instance of a `KafkaProducer` / `KafkaConsumer`
+the `KafkaSource`, `KafkaStage` and `KafkaDrain` objects.
+In all cases either a manually constructed instance of a
-is needed, or `ProducerSettings` / `ConsumerSetttings` need to be provided with the bootstrap servers, consumer group id,
+`KafkaProducer` / `KafkaConsumer` is needed, or `ProducerSettings` / `ConsumerSetttings` need to be provided with the
-key / value serializers, etc.
+bootstrap servers, consumer group id, key / value serializers, etc.

 To read from a Kafka topic, use: